cysouw/diathesis/text/c05_preverbs.md

 c.
 Ich habe mir eine Medaille beim Marathon erlaufen.
 :::

-With the prefix *ver-* the meaning of this diathesis is a negative resultative [@Next].
+With the prefix *ver-* the meaning of this diathesis is a negative resultative [@next].

 :::ex
 a.
 Ich fahre, und am Ende habe ich dadurch *kein* Benzin mehr.